Pinggy-io/pinggy_website/content/blog/securely_accessing_remote_servers_with_ssh_proxyjump_and_jump_hosts.md

 ## Why Use a Jump Host?

-Enhanced Security: Secures the access through one point but makes it stronger and easier to monitor as compared to other options.
+- **Enhanced Security** : Secures the access through one point but makes it stronger and easier to monitor as compared to other options.
-Network Segmentation: Connects separate network sectors with one another without enabling direct access to sensitive internal hosts in external networks.
+- **Network Segmentation**: Connects separate network sectors with one another without enabling direct access to sensitive internal hosts in external networks.
-Compliance and Auditing: Helps in offering an easy access channel that can always be examined for any malicious incidences.
+- **Compliance and Auditing**: Helps in offering an easy access channel that can always be examined for any malicious incidences.
-Reduced Risk: Reduces the risk of compromise of a site by placing most important and sensitive systems behind a more secure middle tier.
+- **Reduced Risk**: Reduces the risk of compromise of a site by placing most important and sensitive systems behind a more secure middle tier.

-## Introducing SSH ProxyJump
+## What is SSH ProxyJump

 In the past, in order to use a Jump Host it was necessary to open an SSH connection to the Jump Host then start another SSH connection to the target server.
 The above process was tire Some people even experience some pains and stresse This was cumbersome and inefficient.
-Originally, there was no easy way to include one or more Jump Hosts in the SSH handling, except for rather complicated configurations involving the use of local port forwarding and more; but the ProxyJump option was added in OpenSSH 7.3 and allows for simple direct input of the desired one or more Jump Hosts through the SSH command or into the SSH configuration file.
-Learn more about ProxyJump in the OpenSSH release notes for version 7.3.
+Originally, there was no easy way to include one or more Jump Hosts in the SSH handling, except for rather complicated configurations involving the use of local port forwarding and more; but the ProxyJump option was added in OpenSSH 7.3 and allows for simple direct input of the desired one or more Jump Hosts through the SSH command or into the SSH configuration file.{{< link href="https://www.openssh.com/txt/release-7.3" >}} Learn more about ProxyJump in the OpenSSH release notes for version 7.3 {{</ link>}}.

 **Basic Syntax**: